Debatwok/cbthackathon/README.md

-# Welcome to your new MonAmi - Your Cognitive Companion
+# Welcome to your new MonAmi Your Cognitive Companion Hackathon Video - https://optum.video.uhc.com/media/OSR_MonAmi_Global_Hackathon_OSR/1_6ga2oxbo

-WATCH THE HACKATHAN VIDEO - https://optum.video.uhc.com/media/OSR_MonAmi_Global_Hackathon_OSR/1_6ga2oxbo

 We have utilized the power of Azure Bot Composer incorporating the Virtual Assistant capabilities directly into the Composer.